jhuapl-boss/boss-manage/packer/README.md

           but the credentials variables can be empty.

-Builing VirtualBox Images
+Building VirtualBox Images
 -------------------------
 To build a virtual box OVF there are two parts.
 The first part it to install Ubuntu using *default.packer*.
-First you need to download the [iso](http://releases.ubuntu.com/14.04.3/ubuntu-14.04.2-server-amd64.iso) and put it in the *packer/files/*.
+First you need to download the [iso](http://releases.ubuntu.com/14.04.3/ubuntu-14.04.3-server-amd64.iso) and put it in the *packer/files/*.
 Then run *default.packer* as described above.
 This will install Ubuntu into an OVF that will then be configured as desired.
-This was broken into two steps to make it quicker to itterate SaltStack and other configuration changes.
+This was broken into two steps to make it quicker to iterate SaltStack and other configuration changes.

 Once default.packer completes and creates *output/virtualbox-default/virtualbox-default.ovf*